efriel94/fhe_stuff/README.md

 # Learning with Errors Python
-Simple Public Key Encryption implementation with Learning with Errors in Python
+Simple Public Key Encryption implementation based on Learning with Errors in Python